Mount Bethel Publishing

 Yes… It is the will of God to permit tragedies and trials.
 Everything that happens in permitted by him.

-… However, God doesn’t want everything He permits!
+No… However, God doesn’t want everything He permits!
 There is a subtle but important difference between permitting something and wanting it to happen!

 Illustrations